 Scorpions can be a painful pest.
+The pain received from their stings is similar to that of a bee or wasp.
 Most scorpions are not severely poisonous.
-Their stings are similar to that of a bee or wasp.
 However, the Arizona bark scorpion is poisonous.
 If you’re stung by this scorpion, you should seek medical attention immediately.
-The sting is not only extremely painful, but it may also cause convulsions, frothing at the mouth, and difficulty breathing.
+The sting is not only excruciating, but it may also cause convulsions, frothing at the mouth, and difficulty breathing.
 These stings can even be fatal.

 You can keep scorpions out of your home by eliminating areas that may harbor these creatures.
 Landscaping stones and timbers may create attractive resting places for scorpions during the day.
-Keep firewood at least 20 feet from the home and five feet off the ground to discourage scorpions from hiding here.
+Keep firewood at least 20 feet from the house and five feet off the ground to discourage scorpions from hiding there.

-Inspect your home for spaces where scorpions might enter, such as cracks or holes in the structure and openings in your screens or around windows and doors.
+Inspect your home for spaces where scorpions might enter, such as cracks or holes in the structure and openings in your screens, windows, and doors.
 Make sure your garage door closes tightly to the ground.
 Outfit your doors and windows with weather stripping.
 Use door sweeps for added protection along the bottom of the door.
-These steps will help you create a well-sealed space where scorpions cannot easily enter.
+These steps will help you create a well-sealed space where scorpions can’t easily enter.

 Scorpions are also extremely resilient in the face of temperature fluctuations.
 Scorpions frozen overnight have been known to thaw out and walk away unharmed the next day.